Lawsuit over death of autistic man in a Pittsburgh jail alleges negligence, systemic discrimination

 In a federal lawsuit filed Tuesday, Talotta's family alleges doctors and medical staff at the Allegheny County Jail provided substandard care.
 The lawsuit claims jail policies prohibiting prisoners with mental illness or developmental disabilities from being housed in the medical unit violate the Americans with Disabilities Act by creating a system that makes it harder for them to get adequate medical care.

-"This lawsuit is intended not only to find full and fair justice for Anthony, but it is also intended to find justice for the individuals who came before him and took their last breaths at the Allegheny County Jail as well and to protect those who enter that jail after them with the same or similar chronic care and mental health needs,” said Alec Wright, an attorney representing Talotta's family along with attorneys at the Abolitionist Law Center.
+"This lawsuit is intended not only to find full and fair justice for Anthony, but it is also intended to find justice for the individuals who came before him and took their last breaths at the Allegheny County Jail as well and to protect those who enter that jail after them,” said Alec Wright, an attorney representing Talotta's family along with attorneys at the Abolitionist Law Center.

 The lawsuit names the Allegheny Health Network, which is the contracted jail medical care provider; Allegheny County and Medical Director Donald W. Stechschulte.
-The lawsuit also names Wilson Bernales, a doctor who dismissed or went against hospital recommendations in his treatment of Talotta and who, at the time of his employment with Allegheny Health Network, had had his medical license revoked or suspended in eight states.
-The lawsuit also names the unknown staffing agency that screened and hired Bernales.
+The lawsuit also names treating physician Wilson Bernales, who had had his medical license revoked or suspended in eight states.
+The lawsuit further names the unknown staffing agency that screened and hired Bernales.

 The lawsuit alleges negligence in hiring Bernales without thoroughly researching his license issues in other states.
 It also alleges denial or delay of medical care, lack of supervision and training, wrongful death and discrimination.

-Messages were left for Allegheny County and the Allegheny Health Network seeking comment.
+Allegheny County and the Allegheny Health Network both declined requests for comment.

-Bernales, who is now living in Nevada, said he has never had any malpractice issues and called the medical license issues in other states “administrative concerns.”
+Bernales, who now lives in Nevada, said he has never had any malpractice issues and called the medical license issues in other states “administrative concerns.”

+The family's attorneys disputed Bernales' account of his license issues, noting several states in publicly available discipline proceedings questioned his competence and skill as a physician.
+In the complaint, they note one state board wrote Bernales “failed to meet his burden of proving that he is able to safely, skillfully and competently practice medicine.”

 Attorneys for Talotta's family said the jail's medical staff was aware of both Talotta's injury, which included fractures, a torn ligament and blistering from burns, and that because of his autism and intellectual disabilities he was unable to communicate his medical needs or care for himself.